What is the infant microbiome?

 Close contact of the baby with other family members (and even your pet!) can also contribute to this passing of microbes.

-Babies born by C-section birth pick up more skin bacteria and unfriendly bacteria found in a hospital environment, in this case, the numbers of protective microbes are often affected [1], [2].
+Babies born by C-section birth pick up more skin bacteria and bacteria found in a hospital environment, in this case, the numbers of protective microbes are often affected [1], [2].

 Your baby’s first microbes are crucial for their long-life health [2].